AnyLog-co/documentation/13- UNS (Unified Name Spaces)/UNS.md

 that's an analyst, a monitoring dashboard, or an AI agent — regardless of whether the underlying device has changed its name, IP address, or hardware vendor.

+The id on each policy is assigned automatically by AnyLog when the policy is signed and inserted, based on a hash of the policy's own content.
+While it's technically possible to define id yourself, it's not recommended when working with UNS — id is the connection between layers, and parent is nothing more than a copy of the level above's actual assigned id.
+If a parent value is hand-typed, guessed, or reused from another policy's id, the UNS structure can end up broken or incomplete.
+From a user's point of view, the UNS is simply its namespace hierarchy; underneath, that hierarchy exists only because each level is wired to the next through id and parent.

 ---

 ## Why This Matters